colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 ' We probably could have achieved that in C# couldnt we?
 ' Well / Yes it terms on pure technical level, but practically C# isn't a scripting language.
 Make deployment etc. hard.

-### Enterprises don't care about software development

-' they don't care about your build
-' they don't care that you wrote ActivePattern X
-' you won't receive an accurate spec well an in date spec / story.
-' this means your dev approach has to handle this.
-' F# helps.

 ***